openvinotoolkit/model_server/README.md

 - [Model reshaping](docs/ShapeAndBatchSize.md).
 The server supports reshaping models in runtime.
 - [Model ensemble](docs/ensemble_scheduler.md) (preview).
 Connect multiple models to deploy complex processing solutions and reduce overhead of sending data back and forth.

-**Note: OVMS has been tested on CentOS* and Ubuntu*.
-Publically released docker images are based on CentOS.**
+**Note:** OVMS has been tested on CentOS* and Ubuntu*.
+Publically released docker images are based on CentOS.

 ## Build OpenVINO Model Server
 Build the docker image using command:
 ```bash
 make docker_build DLDT_PACKAGE_URL=<URL>
 ```
-called from the root directory of the repository.
+called from the root directory of this github repository.
 Note: URL to OpenVINO Toolkit package can be received after registration on [OpenVINO™ Toolkit website](https://software.intel.com/en-us/openvino-toolkit/choose-download).

 It will generate the images, tagged as: